Vietsol-Co-Ltd/CAN-tracing/README.md

 `lblf` is an implementation for reading Vector BLF files.

 * Simple and fast program for special use cases.
+* 7X to 30X faster than some reference implementations.
 * To support all major platforms, right now only for little endian.

 ## Introduction